codename-rainier/website/_experience/online1.md

 ---

 Not getting underneath a vehicle won't stop me from contributing my automotive skills.
-Ask me about anything automotive or organize process flows for maintenance and repairs.
-You may even want to have some automotive videos done.
+Ask me anything about automotive or organize process flows for maintenance and repairs.
+You may even want to have some automotive videos done by me.
 Find me on UpWork for remote assistance!